JNicoZB/eco_genomics_2025/population_genomics/popgen_notes.md

 -   Cleaned reads are now ready to proceed to the next step in our pipeline: mapping to the reference genome!

 ### 09/16/25: Mapping our cleaned reads to the reference genome

+### 09/18/2025: Review bamstats and set up nucleotaide diversity estimation using ANGSD

+-   Wrote a short script called bamstats review.r located in 'myscripts' to evaluate the mapping success

+-    Saw roughly 66% of reads mapped in poper pairs

+-   Obtened